jrief/django-angular/docs/resolve-dependencies.rst

 As with any application, we also must manage the client side files.
 They normally are not available from **PyPI** and must be installed by other means than ``pip``.
 This typically is the `Node Packet Manager`_ also known as ``npm``.
-When managing a Django project, I strongly recommend to keep external dependencies outside of any asset's folder, such as ``.../static/...``.
+When managing a Django project, I strongly recommend to keep external dependencies outside of any asset's folder, such as ``static``.
 They *never shall* be checked into your version control system.
 Instead change into to the root directory of your project and run